-Suspicious Package Found In NYC's Tribeca Area; Address Linked To Robert De Niro
+Additional Suspicious Packages Sent To Joe Biden And Robert De Niro

 Cuomo said New Yorkers should go about their business as normal on Thursday.
 "Don't let the terrorists win," he said.
 "There's no reason to be afraid."

 The large investigation at the De Niro address caused nearby roads to be blocked until after sunrise Thursday.
-Shortly before 8 a.m., the NYPD's 1st Distict announced, "All pedestrian and vehicular freezes have been lifted."
+Shortly before 8 a.m., the NYPD's 1st District announced, "All pedestrian and vehicular freezes have been lifted."

 Law enforcement officials in the city had already been under a heightened alert, increasing police presence after several bombs were intercepted on Wednesday.